 - Adhere fusible interfacing on your facing pieces to add structure.
 Because of how thin and lightweight this fabric is, interfacing will make these smaller pieces much easier to work with.

-- Choose surface designs that are lighter in color or feature a white background.
+- Select light colors.
+Choose surface designs that are lighter in color or feature a white background.
 As you may know, Spoonflower prints natural fabrics digitally with large format inkjet printers, so darker designs that use more ink to print can sometimes change the hand of the fabric.
 To keep your gauze soft and snuggly, choose light and scattered prints with white space if you can.

 - 3 yards (check Charlie pattern sizing chart to determine exact amount of fabric needed) of 56″ wide pre-washed Organic Sweet Pea Gauze – I’m using Gold Leaves by Crystal Walen

 - Polyester thread